EGI-Federation/documentation/content/en/users/security/secrets-store/cli/_index.md

 The [FedCloud client](../../../getting-started/cli) is integrated with the EGI Secrets Store service, so that users can access the service immediately with simple commands.
-Below is a quickstart to using the service.
+Below is a quick start to using the service.

 ### Basic usage